 There have been several changes to the Standard already.
 C89 was quickly adopted as an International Standard (ISO/IEC 9899:1990, commonly called "C90"), with changes to clause and subclause numbering to conform to ISO practices.
-Since then, there have been two Technical Corrigenda and one Normative Addendum; and those three documents, together with C90 itself, comprise the current International Standard, ("C95").
+Since then, there have been two Technical Corrigenda and one Amendment, AMD1; and those three documents, together with C90 itself, compose the current International Standard, ("C95").
 The draft Standard is often called "C9X."

-J11 represents a cross-section of the C community in the United States: it consists of about thirty members representing hardware manufacturers, vendors of compilers and other software development tools, software designers, consultants, academics, authors, applications programmers, and others.

-WG14's participants are representatives of national standards bodies such as ANSI.
+J11 represents a cross-section of the C community in the United States: it consists of about twenty or thirty members representing hardware manufacturers, vendors of compilers and other software development tools, software designers, consultants, academics, authors, applications programmers, and others.
+WG14's participants are representatives of national standards bodies such as AFNOR, ANSI, BSI, DIN and DS.
 In this Rationale, the unqualified "Committee" refers to J11 and WG14 working together to create C9X.